Free Will in Heaven: An Insoluble Trilemma for Believers?

 This option is appealing to many Christians: people retain their free will in heaven, but evil does not exist.
 However, this raises the same question as option 2: if God can create a world with free will and no evil in heaven, why didn’t He choose to create a world like that on Earth from the start?

-As you can see, all three options present problems.
+As we can see, all three options present problems.
 This shows that the free-will defense does not adequately address the problem of suffering.